{{org_field_logo}}

 Domiciliary care presents unique challenges in maintaining professional boundaries as staff work in the private homes of service users.
 The following measures are in place to ensure professionalism is upheld:

-5. Financial and Gift Boundaries
+5. Financial, Property and Gift Boundaries

 6. Social Media and Digital Communication Boundaries